Talha-Tahir2001/loom/README.md

   "sceneId": "scene-uuid",
   "branchId": "branch-uuid",
   "parentBranchId": "parent-branch-uuid-or-null",
-  "choice": "Follow the new door before it disappears", "choices": [
+  "choice": "Enter the hallway before the door disappears", "choices": [
     "Step through before the hallway changes",
     "Call Mara and wait for backup",
-    "Mark the door and investigate the blueprints"
+    "Mark the door and inspect the blueprints"
   ],
   "status": "complete",
   "continuityFlags": [],